AnaghaBaby123/MusicLibrary/README.md

 # MusicLibrary
-To export  Library.xml from iTunes
+To export  Library.xml from iTunes.
+I with the knowledge acquired from Coursera platform,parsed XMl data format with XSD.